trek10inc/quickstart-grid-connect-connectsense/README.md

 ## Getting API endpoint and API Key

 Once your stack has been deployed, open the CloudFormation console and select your deployed stack.
 In the "Resources" tab, find the resources with Logical IDs `ApiGatewayApi` and `ApiKey`, and open the links on their Physical IDs in two new tabs.

+The identifier of the API endpoint is being shown in the output of the CloudFormation deployment but you can also get it from the console.

 ![Links to ApiGatewayApi and ApiKey resources](assets/img/cloudformation.png)